haunt98/HCMUS-Lectures/README.md

 # Lectures Programming

-My homework when I was studying programming in HCMUS.
+My homework when I was studying C programming in HCMUS.